trueos/trueos-docs/trueos-handbook/install.rst

 just press :kbd:`Enter` or wait for this menu to go by and the system will continue to boot.

+.. note:: This boot menu is described in detail in :ref:`BSD Boot Loader`.

 .. _install1b:

 .. figure:: images/install1b.png